BASANT1896/TEXT-SUMMARISATION/README.md

 Follow these step-by-step instructions to clone the repository, configure your local environment, train the model, and launch the interactive web application.

-### 📋 Prerequisites
-Ensure you have the following installed on your machine:
-* Python 3.8 or higher
-* `pip` (Python package installer)
-* A CUDA-compatible GPU (Highly recommended for accelerating the training phase)

 ---

 ### 💻 Step-by-Step Environment Setup & Execution